-If you’re thinking about going to university in 2021, are you wondering what it will be like to live away from home – particularly if the global pandemic continues?
+If you’re thinking about going to university in 2021, are you wondering what it will be like to live away from home?

-Although we don’t know how Covid-19 will affect the university experience next year, in this blog we’ve tried to give you an insight into what it could be like to live with us, and the measures we’ve already taken to keep our students safe.
+In this blog we’ve tried to give you an insight into what it could be like to live with us, and how we support our students.

 What accommodation is available?

 If you join us at Newcastle, you’ll be able to choose from:

 - University-owned accommodation – owned and managed by Newcastle University and staffed by our dedicated teams

 - managed partnership accommodation – owned by a private company, but run in partnership with the University

 The style of our accommodation ranges from traditional halls to modern city-centre apartments, and each residence has its own distinct character.
 As part of our University-owned accommodation we have three student villages at Park View, Kensington Park and Castle Leazes – there’s more about these friendly communities later in this blog.